 This statement pretty much says it all, and naturally extends the Single-Responsibility principle: Classes (and functions, etc.) should be kept as simple as possible (having a single responsibility) and therefore should never have to change.
 Therefore, if you want to add functionality to your system you should add new code instead of changing existing one.
 This leads to the obvious conclusion that your classes should be designed to be extensible.

-Here are a few indicators whether your code adheres to the OPC or not:
+Here are a few indicators whether your code adheres to the OCP or not:

 · A class that delegates anything that is not part of its core functionality to other objects though an interface (composition)

 · Sequential blocks of code that handle loosely related functionality

 These indicators are only “rules of thumb” and not strong rules.
 There can be exceptions and you should consider your code on a case by case basis.
 However, you’ll probably notice that clean code that was written using TDD would contain much less switch statements and even if statements, and will use composition instead almost everywhere.

 As with the Single Responsibility Principle, TDD leads you to do the right thing.
 If you were writing your code without TDD, you’d likely change existing code in order to add functionality.
 However, when you would try to write unit tests for it afterwards, you would realize that the test needs to be complicated, because it needs to prepare a lot of preconditions that need to satisfy the basic (old) functionality before you can test the added functionality.

 On the other hand, if you would write the unit test first (as you would in TDD), you’d probably notice that writing the test as an added functionality to the existing class becomes too complex, and you’d prefer to introduce a new class which extends the old one, or use composition.